Dark solitons in a trapped gas of long-range interacting bosons

-Typical examples in the context of the long-range problem for the case of the single dark soliton can be identified in Figs.~\ref{ex_stab_ds1} and \ref{dyn_ds1}.
-The former characterizes the existence and stability of the solution, and the latter encompasses its typical dynamics.
+Typical examples in the context of the long-range interactions problem for the case of the single dark soliton are depicted in Figs.~\ref{ex_stab_ds1} and \ref{dyn_ds1}.
+The former, characterizes the existence and stability of the \panos{numerically obtained solution from Eqs.~(\ref{adc2})-(\ref{adc2b}) ---with dashed line representing the local and solid the nonlocal case---} and the latter encompasses its typical dynamics.
 The profiles of the top panel of Fig.~\ref{ex_stab_ds1} are associated with $\beta=0$ (i.e., the purely local case) and $\beta=\Omega=0.1$, i.e., the case where both local and nonlocal interactions are present.
 Notice that the chemical potential used in the top two rows is $\mu=1 \gg \Omega$, so we are close (but not ``at'') the Thomas-Fermi regime.
-Indeed the former case of $\beta=0$ resembles closely a $\tanh$-shaped (stationary) dark soliton embedded into a background of the TF profile $n_{TF}=\max(0,\mu-V(x))$.
-On the other hand, in the presence of nonlocality, we can see that both the local and nonlocal terms contribute to the profile of the waveform, which maintains its antisymmetry and the associated $\pi$ phase shift, yet it ``shrinks'' in amplitude.
-In a sense, a way to understand this intuitively is that previously solely the local term contributed to ``balancing'' the Thomas-Fermi profile, while now both the local and nonlocal nonlinear terms contribute to this effect, so a narrower spatial pattern ``suffices'' to produce this balance.
+Indeed the former case of $\beta=0$ resembles closely a $\tanh$-shaped (stationary, i.e., bearing vanishing speed) dark soliton embedded into (i.e., multiplied by) a background of the TF profile $n_{TF}=\max(0,\mu-V(x))$.
+On the other hand, in the presence of nonlocality, we can see that both the local and nonlocal terms contribute to the profile of the waveform, which maintains its antisymmetry and the associated $\pi$ phase shift, yet it ``shrinks'' in amplitude, as well as in width.